-Earlier this week, I read “Poppies,” a short story by Ulrica Hume, one of our authors on Story Cartel.
+Earlier this week, I read “Poppies,” a short story by Ulrica Hume.
 Initially, I had only planned on skimming a few pages, but the first line hooked me.
 Before long, I was finishing the last page.

 Great first lines have that power, the power to entice your reader enough that it would be unthinkable to set the book down.
 How, then, do you write the perfect first line?